Tom Chambers (basketball): College career

 At Utah, Chambers played center with star forward Danny Vranes.
 The two led successful teams in the Western Athletic Conference.
 He ran the floor well and had good shooting range.
-On Feb.
-5, 2022, Chambers' jersey and number, 42, were retired during the Utes' game against Oregon.

-At the NBA level he moved to power forward.
+On February 5, 2022, Chambers' jersey and number, 42, were retired during the Utes' game against Oregon.
+At the NBA level, he moved to the power forward position.

 Professional career

 San Diego Clippers (1981–1983)

 Chambers was drafted by the San Diego Clippers (now the Los Angeles Clippers) with the 8th pick in the 1981 NBA draft.
 After signing a $1.5 million four-year contract, he played at forward for the first time after being a center in college.
 On the injury-riddled young Clippers roster his rookie year, Chambers ended up the team's top scorer at 17.2 points per game, and he made 52.5% of his shots.
+He logged his first career 30-point game (November 7) and first double-double (November 12) in his first six games as a player.
 On April 15, 1982, he set a then-career-high points total of 39 points in a 129–123 win against the Portland Trail Blazers.

 The next season, on October 29, 1982, Chambers scored 29 points and grabbed 16 rebounds in San Diego's home opener, a loss to the Phoenix Suns.
 In the same season, the team had drafted power forward Terry Cummings, who was the Rookie of the Year that year, and the club felt it had to choose between the two young prospects.
 They traded Chambers and Al Wood for James Donaldson, Greg Kelser, Mark Radford, a 1984 first-round draft pick (Michael Cage was later selected) and a 1985 2nd round draft pick (Calvin Duncan was later selected).